-Analyse advertisements for similar products that are gender specific.
+Analyze advertisements for similar products that are gender specific.
 Ex: Men’s body wash ads versus female body wash ads.

 Teens are now being charged with creating and distributing child pornography for sending and sharing sexting images.
 Consider why these new applications of the law are necessary.

-Female same sex relationships in media seem more accepted than male same sex relationships.
+Female same-sex relationships in media seem more accepted than male same-sex relationships.
 Why?

 Compare clothing sold for kids and the disparity between the gendered items.
 Ex: Boys shorts go down to almost the knee most often, while young girl’s shorts end mid-thigh.
 Is there a sexualization of children’s clothing that mostly targets young girls?